wader/rgen/README.markdown

 *  Support custome source tree paths
 *  Support Mac OS X applications.
 Autodetect via SDK (iphoneos/macosx) and generate NSImage code etc
-*  Read other .strings files then just Localizable.strings
+*  Read other .strings files (more then just Localizable.strings)
 *  Detect class name collisions
 *  Support document paths somehow.
 Specify list of known paths etc
 *  Rebuild dependencies seams to be calculated before starting build so you might need to build twice to use updated resources files
 *  Xcode plugin?
 *  RGEN path as user setting for shared project files.
 Make sure rgen is in path or use .xcconfig files?
-*  Document multi target setup.
-Generate different resources files per target, use define and #ifdef import